inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 .. image:: /static/training/beginner/qgis-inasafe/image160.*
    :align: center

-Notice how the Custom min / max values have changed.
+Notice how the custom :guilabel:`Min` and :guilabel:`Max` values have changed.
 The lowest pixel value in this image file is 0 and the highest is about 195.

 .. image:: /static/training/beginner/qgis-inasafe/image161.*
    :align: center